mamont77/rapvokzal/sites/all/modules/trick_question/README.txt

 comment submission form.
 Should you have a form that doesn't appear in the list, simply add the Drupal form ID in the text field below the checkboxes.
 Save the settings and your question should appear on the relevant forms.

-Form weight
-You can decide where in your forms you want the Trick Question field to appear by entering a form weight.
-The default is 50.
-50 will usually place it near the bottom of the form, -10 usually in the top.

 Permissions
 Admin is never asked to fill out the Trick Question, so if you want to test